greenelab/onboarding/source/communication.rst

 you).
 When one member accumulates enough bonus.ly points, they take the lab out to lunch (Casey pays).

-Social Media: Lab members are encouraged to communicate through social media.
+Social Media: Lab members are encouraged to communicate through public social media, and if you choose to do so then you are expected to follow our code of conduct.
-If lab members mark a lab affiliation (e.g. in a profile, or in discussions), they are expected to follow the lab code of conduct.

 Projects: By the nature of our research, lab members will often have the opportunity to participate projects managed via private or publicly accessible